tushar-sharma/prep-coding/java/JavaQuestions.md

 **18. What is an iterator? difference between fail-fast and fail-safe iterator?**

+The Iterator's fail-safe property works with the clone of the underlying collection and thus, it is not affected by any modification in the collection.
+All the collection classes in java.util package are fail-fast, while the collection classes in java.util.concurrent are fail-safe.
+Fail-fast iterators throw a ConcurrentModificationException, while fail-safe iterator never throws such an exception.

 **19. What's the difference between interface and abstract class ?**

 Java provides and supports the creation both of abstract classes and interfaces.
 Both implementations share some common characteristics, but they differ in the following features: